 - Cellulose waste and harvestings

-Large scale ethanol production requires several steps to go from sugar cane in the field or petroleum products to pure ethanol or synthetic ethanol.
+Large scale production requires several steps to go from sugar cane in the field or petroleum products to pure form or synthetic form.
 The basic steps in this production process are:

 - Cellulolysis of cellulose and starch into sugar